blockaj/Getting-Started-with-apostrophe-sandbox/README.md

 ##Other resources
-Now you have a basic understanding of the architecture of apostrophe-sandbox as well as the syntax to add different types of editable content.
+Now you have a basic understanding of the structures of apostrophe-sandbox as well as the syntax to add different types of editable content.
 However, there's a lot we didn't cover so before you try to figure something out on your own take a look at the rest of the apostrophe documentation:

 *	[Apostrophe Now](http://apostrophenow.org)
 *	[Apostrophe](http://github.com/punkave/apostrophe)